 Hypocalciuria during pregnancy has been associated with pre-eclampsia, pregnancy-induced hypertension, and low (equal to non-pregnant values) serum calcitriol (49-52).
 These changes appear largely secondary to disturbed renal function and reduced creatinine clearance, rather than being causes of the hypertension.
-However, calcium supplementation reduces the risk of pre-eclampsia in women within the lowest quintile of calcium intake, and so there is a pathophysiological link between calcium metabolism and pregnancy-induced hypertension (1).
+However, calcium supplementation reduces the risk of pre-eclampsia in women within the lowest quintile of calcium intake (see section J. Low and High Calcium Intake, below), and so there is a pathophysiological link between calcium metabolism and pregnancy-induced hypertension (1).